fluencelabs/docs/docs/build-mvm/tutorials/event-handling-in-js/4-hello-world.md

 ## Intro

-In this section, we will demonstrate how the Fluence JS Client can be used to create a "Hello, world!" application with the Fluence stack.
+In this section, we will demonstrate how the Fluence JS Client can be used to create a "Hello, world!" application using the Fluence stack.

 Make sure you have finished **Setting up** step.